I Did Colon Hydrotherapy And It Wasn't That Bad

 If you can believe it, this is the phrase that convinced me that I should get a colonic.
 It's not that I like revealing myself to a woman I see only once a year, when she slips a cold metal contraption into my person and goes in with a glorified Q-Tip.
 But that's life, huh?

-So when it came to the practice of sticking a small tube into my butt, flushing water into my innards, and letting internal materials flood out like a waterslide, I thought, “Why not?”
+So when it came to the practice of sticking a small tube in my butt, flushing water into my intestines, and releasing internal materials, I thought, “Why not?”